Curriculum

 Context

 Unity Primary Academy is a two-form entry primary school that serves the community of Greenstead – a large housing estate situated on the edge of Colchester.
 The school has served the community for over 50 years – originally as an Infant and Junior School.
 The school was unified over 5 years ago and became Unity Primary Academy – at this point it became part of Reach2 Academy Trust.
-The demographic of the school is diverse – over 50% of the pupils are either pupil premium or disadvantaged, 34% are EAL and 16% and growing are SEND.
+The demographic of the school is diverse – nearly 50% of the pupils are either pupil premium or disadvantaged, 34% are EAL and 23% and growing are SEND.

 Our vision ‘Giving Every Child, Every Chance, Every Day’ encompasses what we believe in as a school.
 Every child deserves the best education and the best chance everyday – our curriculum enables our vision to be brought to life.